The Guide to Roth IRAs for Teenagers

 In a world where many adults are rarely thinking about saving for retirement, does it make any sense for a teenager to think about something like an IRA?
 It absolutely can make sense.
-If they’re eligible, this is something that could be life changing for your teenager.
+If they’re eligible, starting a Roth IRA early could be life changing for your teenager.
 What’s the impact, can they do it, and how?
 Keep reading to find out.

 “She goes to inspect a field and buys it; with her earnings she plants a vineyard.”
 Proverbs 31:16

 Can a teenager have a Roth IRA?

 Steps to open a Roth IRA for a teenager